PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 This is updated to say:

-> The TTL of the NSEC3 RR that is returned SHOULD be the lesser of the MINIMUM field of the SOA record and the TTL of the SOA itself.
+> The TTL of the NSEC3 RR that is returned MUST be the lesser of the MINIMUM field of the SOA record and the TTL of the SOA itself.
 This matches the definition of the TTL for negative responses in [@!RFC2308].

 Where [@!RFC5155] says: